 What is CFA?

 The CFA (Chartered Financial Analyst) designation is one of the most prestigious credentials in the finance industry.
-The CFA program is designed for professionals who seek to advance their careers in investment management, financial analysis, and other areas of finance.
-This certification, awarded by the CFA Institute, demonstrates a candidate’s expertise in financial markets, portfolio management, and financial analysis.
+The CFA program is designed for investment management, financial analysis professionals, and other finance professionals who desire a career boost.
+The certification provided by the CFA Institute testifies to the candidate’s proficiency in financial markets, portfolio management, and financial analysis.

-To acquire the CFA designation, candidates have to pass three levels of exams (Level I, Level II, and Level III) while obtaining work experience relevant to the industry.
-CFA exams test the knowledge and awareness of candidates in the fields of economics, financial reporting, corporate finance, portfolio management, and ethics.
+To acquire the CFA designation, candidates must pass three levels of exams (Level I, Level II, and Level III) while obtaining work experience relevant to the industry.
+CFA exams test candidates’ knowledge and awareness of economics, financial reporting, corporate finance, portfolio management, and ethics.

 Is CFA Hard?